 The price includes

-- Transportation from Bergen/Norheimsund to Folgefonna Glacier and return
+- Transportation from Bergen/Norheimsund to Fonna Glacier Ski Resort and return

 - Guided glacier hike

-- All necessary glacier equipment and mountain boots
+- All necessary glacier equipment incl. mountain boots

 Whether you are seeking an adventurous glacial climb or a more relaxed hike, this once in a lifetime trip combines a cruise across Hardangerfjord with a hike of the Folgefonna glacier.
 From stunning mountainous views from the fjord cruise to an abundance of tranquil blue tones on the glacier, this trip is sure to take your breath away.

 Folgefonna glacier is in the heart of Folgefonna National Park which has been attracting tourists since the 1830’s.
 Overlooking the stunning Hardangerfjord, you see the fjord from both the glacier and whilst cruising across Hardangerfjord before and after your hike.
 With beautiful scenery both from the fjord and the glacier, this promises to be an exhilarating adventure that you definitely shouldn't miss out on whilst in Norway.

 The adventure begins at Bergen where you can take the bus to Norheimsund.
 From there you will travel by boat to Herand and then take a final bus to Folgefonna Glacier Ski Resort.
 When you arrive at the ski resort you will be met by a tour guide who will accompany you on glacier hike.
 The length of the hike may vary depending on the hiking conditions, but averages at approximately 4 hours.
 There are different levels of climbing and various routes depending on ability so the hike can be enjoyed by everyone from the age of 8 and in good health.

 Learn about the history, culture and geography whilst hiking the Folgefonna glacier.
 Enjoy an exhilarating hike and a relaxing cruise along Hardangerfjord with breathtaking views on a clear day.